plexdrive/plexdrive/README.md

 * local_volume
 * writeback_cache
 * volume_name=myname

+### Cache by usage
+If you set the --clear-chunk-age to e.g. 24 hours your files will be stored for 24 hours on your harddisk.
+This prevents you from downloading the file everytime it is accessed so will have a faster playback start, avoid stuttering and spare API calls.

+Everytime a file is accessed it will the caching time will be extended.
+E.g. You access a file at 20:00, then it will be deleted on the next day at 20:00.
+If you access the file e.g. at 18:00 the next day, the file will be deleted the day after at 18:00 and so on.

 # Init files
 Personally I start the program with systemd.
 You can use this configuration